bham-carpentries/git-novice-python-ci/_episodes/11-python-project-and-testing.md

 Generally, at a minimum, a Python project has the following structure:

 ~~~
-planets/
+- planets/
-  planets/
+  - planets/
-    functions.py
+    - functions.py
+    - test_functions.py
-    __init__.py   # Often this is a 'blank' file.
+    - __init__.py   # Often this is a 'blank' file.
-  setup.py
+  - setup.py
-  requirements.txt
+  - requirements.txt
-  README.md
+  - README.md
 ~~~
+{: .output}

-We'll take these elements one at a time:
+We'll take these folders/files one at a time:

 # planets/
-Inside the project, we normally have a folder which matches the name of the Python module, so that the module can be imported with:
+Inside the project, we normally have a folder which matches the name of the Python module.
+This is done so that from the top directory , the code within the module can be imported with:
 ~~~
 import planets
 ~~~
 {: .python}
 You can see this for e.g. in the source repository of the [NumPy library](https://github.com/numpy/numpy).

-Within this folder, we can store code files (e.g. functions.py) or further subdirectories.
+Within this folder, we can store code files (e.g. functions.py) and further subdirectories.
 These will then be importable too.

+## functions.py

+This is just a standard Python file with methods in it.
+You can have as many of these as you like, but generally people organise them around what the code is doing.
+So for e.g if you have a few methods that deal with I/O, you might create a file called `io.py` and put all of those methods there.
+Organising your code across multiple files like this is a very good idea - it makes it easier to find things.

-## __init__.py
+## `__init__.py`
-The __init__.py file is effectively as set of instructions that get run when you import a Python module.
-So with a blank __init__.py, nothing happens if you run `import planets` in a Python session.
+The `__init__.py` file is effectively as set of instructions that get run when you import a Python module.
+So with a blank `__init__.py`, nothing happens if you run `import planets` in a Python session.
+If you want to use methods from the functions.py file.
 What is common is to import certain methods into the top level of the module, for e.g.:

 ~~~
 from .functions import sum_function